For a hands-on learning experience to develop LLM applications, join our LLM Bootcamp today.

 Poor Prompt: “Please explain the negative effects of climate change on the environment and people living near the coast.”

-6. Correct grammar and syntax:
+6. Correct Grammar and Syntax:

 A well-structured prompt with proper grammar and syntax is easier for the language model to interpret accurately.
 It reduces ambiguity and improves the chances of generating coherent and well-formed responses.